The Roosevelt Energy Exchange, Inc. [TREE]

 The goal of the company is to increase shareholder value, long term.
 The focus is to acquire and build fuel tank farms to trade fuel and increase cash flow annually, thereby creating a sustainable enterprise value.

 While the core value of TREE's operations falls within the physical sites and its port / tank farm facilities, the value proposition our team provides is the added profitability that physical fuel trading will bring using the tank farm as our capital reserve and commodity bank.
-FuelBank™, one of our subsidiaries, has access to over 5000 physical fuel traders through our partner, TradEx [www.tradexfuel.com].
+FuelBank™, one of our subsidiaries, has access to thousands of physical fuel traders through our partner, TradEx [www.tradexfuel.com].
 Using the fuel stored at TREE we can use this network of traders, along with our own traders, to physically trade fuel, globally taking advantage of our prime location in the middle of the trans-shipment corridors between North American, Caribbean, South America, Africa, the Middle East and Europe.

 The global physical fuel trader (the Buyer) is constantly looking a reliable, consistent source of fuel and logistics assurances that is located in the western hemisphere.
 The opportunity exists in Puerto Rico due to its unique geographically centralized location, within the global trans-shipment trade corridors between North American, Caribbean, South America, Africa, the Middle East and Europe.
 Globally, there is a much higher demand for physical tank storage located at deep water ports than is available to the independent physical fuel trader.
 There are thousands of traders worldwide; Alibaba, Glencore and The ICE reflect perfectly how much the global fuel trade sector has grown exponentially over the last decade.
 FuelBank™ is positioned to become the “go-to” fuel-trade destination (the Amazon or eBay of fuel trading).
 Currently, Rotterdam is the largest petrochemical storage facility in the world (175 million barrels of storage) and provides Europe, Asia and Africa with a centralized location from which to trade and take delivery of the commodities stored within the various storage and shipping facilities in the area.
 TREE has targeted the acquisition and construction of over 200 million barrels of tank storage.